citizennet/purescript-ocelot/css/readme.md

 The SVG's need to meet certain requirements so that the resulting glyphs will look right.

-While a developer can do all of the following preparations – provided access to the necessary tools – it's perfectly reasonable to ask the Design team to deliver the assets already prepared to those requirements.
+While a developer can do all of the following preparations – provided access to the necessary tools – it's perfectly reasonable to ask the Design team to deliver the assets already prepared to these requirements.

 1. Remove all strokes.
 In fonts, strokes are ignored.
 If the SVG relies on strokes, those will need to be converted to paths.
     - In Illustrator you can do this conversion by selecting a glyph with a stroke, then using `Object > Expand...`.